AI and the Economy: Why You Are Not a Horse

 Should I buy AI stocks?

 Not specifically.
-A globally diversified low-cost equity tracker already includes the major AI-exposed companies, plus the energy, semiconductor and infrastructure layers they depend on.
-Trying to pick AI winners typically underperforms just owning the index.
-The meta-argument is that the surplus accrues to broad capital owners regardless of which specific AI firm wins.
+A globally diversified low-cost equity tracker already includes the major AI-exposed companies, plus the energy, semiconductor and infrastructure layers.
+Trying to pick AI winners typically underperforms the index.

 What does the AI economy mean for FIRE?